python/cpython/Doc/library/typing.rst

    def notify_by_email(employees: Sequence[Employee],
                        overrides: Mapping[str, str]) -> None: ...

-Generics can be parameterized by using a new factory available in typing called :class:`TypeVar`.
+Generics can be parameterized by using a factory available in typing called :class:`TypeVar`.

 ::